Forget Net Nanny – PiHole will keep your kids’ late-night activity in check

 Step 4: Apply your new blocklist to your new group

-Then, from the Adlist group management tab, we made sure it was only applied to the Teen group.
+Then, from the Adlist group management tab, I made sure it was only applied to the "Teen" group.

 Step 4: Set a timer

-Unfortunately, we weren’t able to find any settings which allow for scheduling of blocklists within Pihole’s manual or help section.
+Unfortunately, I wasn't able to find any settings which allow for scheduling of blocklists within Pihole’s manual or help section.

 Fortunately linux - the default OS on which Pihole is designed to run, has an excellent task scheduler built in.
 It’s called cron, and will execute a script or a command according to rules which you set.